 It's important to know when do old £20 notes expire as the Bank of England's withdrawal date falls this year.

-It's out with the old and in with the new in 2022, as many ask which bank notes are going out of circulation (opens in new tab).
-Both the old £20 and old £50 note expiry date (opens in new tab) take place this year, with The Bank of England withdrawing the paper notes from circulation, following the release of the new £20 and new £50 notes (opens in new tab) in 2020 and 2021.
+It's out with the old and in with the new in 2022, as many ask which bank notes are going out of circulation.
+Both the old £20 and old £50 note expiry date take place this year - and the expiry date for stamps is coming up too - with The Bank of England withdrawing the paper notes from circulation, following the release of the new £20 and new £50 notes in 2020 and 2021.
 This means that you'll have to spend them or exchange the notes before the end date, otherwise you won't be able to use them as legal currency.

 When do old £20 notes expire?

-Old paper £20 notes will expire on 30 September 2022.
-After this date, cafes, bars, shops and restaurants will no longer accept the paper £20 note.
-This is notably the same day as the old £50 note expiry date.
+Old paper £20 notes expired on 30 September 2022.
+This means that cafes, bars, shops and restaurants will no longer accept the paper £20 note.
+This was the same date that the old £50 note expired.

-The Bank of England have to give up to six month's notice to when an old bank will cease as tender.
-This enables an adequate amount of time for the public to spend their old note before it expires.
+The Bank of England have to give up to six month's notice to when an old note will cease as tender, though the new £20 note was first issued on 20 February 2020, meaning it was in circulation for over two years before the old one ceased to be legal tender.
+This enabled an adequate amount of time for the public to spend their old notes before the expiry date.